jo288/KoKo_WebProject_FA19/documents/design-journey.md

 With more time, we would have made a much more complex dashbaord for the resturant to use and be able to edit the content on the site.
 In this case the resutrant is able to manage the gallery by inputing or deleting new images.
 With more time we could have saved them time by having an edit section.
 Also we could have translated the whole site into Korean and had a button translate between the languages.
 We could have also included social media icons to connect it with social media pages.

 [3.
 Tell us anything else you need us to know for when we're looking at the project.]

 The resturant is secure and uses transactions for the databases to prevent removal of one item and its lack of inclusion in another database.

-##Changes from Milestone 3 to Final Submission
+## Changes from Milestone 3 to Final Submission
-- created separate login page for client
+- created separate login page for employees
-- added more functionality for login users (can see contact form responses and delete them, can add or delete images in gallery)
+- added more functionality for logged in users (can see contact form responses and delete them, can add or delete images in gallery)
 - slightly modified design/styling (more contrast in navigation bar text and background)
+- added Korean text next to the menu item names
+- added color change upon hovering over menu items to help indicate that they are links